Brandon Lowe Player Props: Rays vs. Astros

-Brandon Lowe -- 1-for-4 in his last game -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Cristian Javier on the mound, on July 28 at 8:10 PM ET.
+The Tampa Bay Rays, including Brandon Lowe and his .571 slugging percentage over his past 10 games, battle starter Hunter Brown and the Houston Astros at Minute Maid Park, Saturday at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Marlins.
+He racked up three RBI (going 2-for-3 with a home run) in his last game against the Astros.

 Brandon Lowe Game Info & Props vs. the Astros